Melange-Lf/A-Amazon_Sentiment_Analysis/README.md

 - `Word_Vec`: Contains the Embeddings used in the model
 - `amazon_review_full_csv`: Contains the dataset which was used to train and test the model

+NOTE: currenlty the dataset and embeddings, are not present in their respective folders.
+This is due to uploading constraints arising from their large sizes.

 ## Prerequisites

 The required libaries can be installed using the requirements file